 CSRSS is a genuine Windows software created as a subsystem user-mode portion.
 It is stored as a csrss.exe file and normally does not pose a threat to your computer.
 It handles important functions like GUI shutdown and Win32 console.
 As an executable file (.exe), csrss.exe is a target to hackers and third-party application developers.
 This is because it can easily be decoded and attacked.
 A virus has also been developed with the same and cloning attributes as CSRSS, which can be confusing to the user.

 CSRSs stands for Client Server Runtime Subsystem.
-This program has been designed to create, delete certain thread and also to implement some aspects of the 16-bit virtual MS-DOS environment.
-It is a core trustworthy system file of Windows as it is also responsible for many crucial functions in the backdrop such as PC screen management, viz: window, graphics, screen and so on.
-However, its functions have become so large as it is also responsible to shut down your PC, control console, remove threads of the system and identify error.
+This program has been designed to create, delete a certain thread, and also to implement some aspects of the 16-bit virtual MS-DOS environment.
+It is a core trustworthy system file of Windows as it is also responsible for many crucial functions in the backdrop such as PC screen management, viz: window, graphics, screen, and so on.
+However, its functions have become so large as it is also responsible to shut down your PC, control console, remove threads of the system, and identify the error.

-Sometimes, .exe file can be misleading and you think it is a type of malware and when detecting original program or threads, it may create a problem.
+Sometimes, .exe file can be misleading and you think it is a type of malware, and when detecting original programs or threads, it may create a problem.
 If you terminate your Windows csrsss.exe file, it could cause the Blue Screen of Death (BSOD).
 However, you should note that there is a Trojan file which is registered as csrss.exe.
-This Trojan file allows people into your system to steal important personal information like passwords of your e-mails, internet banking details, credit card and account numbers.
+This Trojan file allows people into your system to steal important personal information like passwords of your e-mails, internet banking details, credit card, and account numbers.

 To know for sure if your PC is infected with the virus or not, go through the list of all the processes that run on your computer using these simple steps: